-Qube has recently completed a 10 week pilot project (funded by The Community Foundation for Staffordshire) with the Strengthening Families team at the Marches School (largest secondary school in the area) to offer six young people living facing various challenges the opportunity to engage with learning outside of the classroom as landscape volunteers, and in making/design outdoors with artists.
+In 2019 Qube worked with the Strengthening Families team at the Marches School (largest secondary school in the area) to offer six young people facing various challenges the opportunity to engage with learning outside of the classroom as landscape volunteers, and in making/design outdoors with artists.

 ‘I believe that the participants are benefitting from immersing themselves in an environment that has so many positive visual aspects and interests’ – Tim Pugh (Environmental Artist)